 Enliven the area at the top of the stairs with a feature hallway wallpaper idea.
 Mirrors laid over the top to ensure all eyes are on that wall.
 The mirrors will help to reflect light around the space, making it feel airy and brighter – both by daylight and overhead lighting.

 Frameless mirrors, such as these vintage style designs, work best so that the glass seamlessly edges into the design behind.
 A frame runs the risk of jarring with the flow.

 13. Elevate storage

 The higher level of a stairway is mostly redundant space, not easily reached and therefore not regarded as valuable space.
-Try this idea and turn that theory on its head by choosing to use the space more efficiently by hanging wall-mounted storage units.
+Try turning that theory on its head by using the space more efficiently with wall-mounted storage units.

 14. Contrast colours to give the space depth

-Take an alternative approach to painting your stairwell by highlighting the stairs in a bold accent colour, such as this jolly yellow example, contrasted beautifully by a serene grey shade on the top half of the wall.
+Take an alternative approach to painting a staircase by highlighting the stairs in a bold accent colour, such as this jolly yellow example.
+It is contrasted beautifully by a serene grey shade on the top half of the wall.

 15. Introduce a wall of mirrors to make a landing light and airy

 Using the same principal of using mirrors to add light and decoration to a stairway, try hanging a selection of mirrors to fill an entire wall on a landing.